 When voicing characters, he doesn’t spare any expense and always manages to deliver the best performances.

-His dedication and passion to voice acting unfortunately has taken him to the hospital.
+His dedication and passion for voice acting unfortunately have taken him to the hospital.

 More than a simple student